tum-ens/urbs/doc/dsmdoc.rst

 Mathematical Description
 ------------------------

+Within this mathematical description, time steps with default step size of one hour (:math:`\Delta t = 1`) will be assumed.
 Before getting started with examples, the :ref:`DSM Variables Rule` should be clarified, as it is vital in understanding the workflow of DSM.
 This rule is about the relation between upshifts and their corresponding downshifts.
-An upshift (multiplied with efficiency) must be compensated with multiple downshifts during a certain time intervall.
-The lower and upper bounds of this time intervall are :math:`t - y_{vc}` and :math:`t + y_{vc}`.
+An upshift (multiplied with efficiency) must be compensated with multiple downshifts during a certain time interval.
+The lower and upper bounds of this time interval are :math:`t - y_{vc}` and :math:`t + y_{vc}`.
 While defining this time interval, another time index :math:`tt` is required.
 Main idea behind this representation is to map every downshift to an upshift.
 With :math:`tt` being included, our downshift process